Core-Team-META/CC-Harvest-Nodes/README.md

 Creating tools to harvest nodes is much less fiddly.
 They can basically be standard Core weapons or abilites - they just need to contain a copy of `HarvestToolScript`, and a client context containing a copy of `HarvestToolScript_Client`.

+## Node and Group Properties

+There are a bunch of properties on HarvestNodes and HarvestNodeGroups.
+This is an attempt to explain what they all do.
+(They also have tooltips, if you forget!)

+### Harvest Node Properties

+#### _HarvestManager

+This is an asset reference link to the harvest manager, so that

+local prop_HarvestManager = script:GetCustomProperty("_HarvestManager")
+local propMaxHealth = script:GetCustomProperty("MaxHealth")
+local propDestroyEffect = script:GetCustomProperty("DestroyEffect")
+local propHitEffect = script:GetCustomProperty("HitEffect")
+local propNodeName = script:GetCustomProperty("NodeName")
+local propHarvestResource = script:GetCustomProperty("HarvestResource")
+local propHarvestResourceMin = script:GetCustomProperty("HarvestResourceMin")
+local propHarvestResourceMax = script:GetCustomProperty("HarvestResourceMax")
+local propHarvestMessage = script:GetCustomProperty("HarvestMessage")
+local propRequiredHarvestTags = script:GetCustomProperty("RequiredHarvestTags")
+local propPickupSpawnMin = script:GetCustomProperty("PickupSpawnMin")
+local propPickupSpawnMax = script:GetCustomProperty("PickupSpawnMax")
+local propPickupTemplate = script:GetCustomProperty("PickupTemplate")

+Nodes